-We asked the pros about the weight loss cheats you can employ to give your bikini body goals a boost in the right direction...
+We asked the pros about the weight loss cheats you can employ to give your goals a boost in the right direction...

-While eating well is imperative to any summer body regime, we wondered, are there any ‘weight loss cheats’ so to speak that we can employ when, say, the lure of the cookie jar proves too hard to resist?
+While eating well is imperative to any weight loss regime, we wondered if there were any ‘weight loss cheats’ that we can employ when, say, the lure of the cookie jar proves too hard to resist?
 (We are human after all).

 The good news is after speaking to four of our in-the-know Get The Gloss Experts, there are.
-From clever contouring hacks to hairstyles to avoid, ways to manage stress to tips on how to get a good night’s sleep, their words of wisdom prove there’s certainly more to losing weight than just the contents of your plate...
+From clever contouring hacks to hairstyles to avoid, ways to manage stress to tips on how to get a good night’s sleep, their words of wisdom prove there’s certainly more to losing weight than just what's on your plate...